yoyo9747/linux/Documentation/driver-api/gpio/consumer.rst

 GPIO Descriptor Consumer Interface
 ==================================

 This document describes the consumer interface of the GPIO framework.
+Note that it describes the new descriptor-based interface.
+For a description of the deprecated integer-based GPIO interface please refer to legacy.rst.

 Guidelines for GPIOs consumers